 It's easy to see how this natural landmark earned such an ethereal title: These magnificent red rock formations look as though deities themselves could've carved them.
 However, the sandstone pillars are, in fact, the work of geological activity along a natural fault line, as well as rainfall over millennia.
-You can learn about the garden's formations at the Visitor and Nature Center, which houses numerous informative displays and hosts daily nature presentations.
-You are welcome to explore the park on your own time (either on foot or by bike); the Visitor and Nature Center also offers guided van and Jeep tours for $10 per person.
-Or, if you're looking for a more authentic "Wild West" experience, you can reserve your spot on a guided horseback tour offered by the Academy Riding Stables.
+You can learn about the garden's formations at the visitor and nature center, which houses numerous informative displays and hosts daily nature presentations.
+You are welcome to explore the park on your own time (either on foot or by bike); the visitor and nature center also offers guided hikes, as well as bike, Jeep, trolley and Segway tours (prices vary by vehicle and tour length).
+Or, if you're looking for a more authentic "Wild West" experience, you can reserve your spot on a guided horseback tour offered by Academy Riding Stables.

-The Garden of the Gods is located about 6 miles northwest of central Colorado Springs; the park is open every day between 5 a.m. and 11 p.m. from May through October, and from 5 a.m. to 9 p.m.
-November through April.
-The Visitor and Nature Center opens its doors from 8 a.m. to 8 p.m.
+The Garden of the Gods is located about 6 miles northwest of central Colorado Springs; the park is open every day between 5 a.m. and 10 p.m.
+The visitor and nature center opens its doors from 8 a.m. to 7 p.m.
 Memorial Day weekend to Labor Day weekend, and 8 a.m. to 5 p.m. during the winter months.
-Like the park, the Visitor and Nature Center is free to visit.
+Like the park, the visitor and nature center is free to visit.
 For more information, check out the Garden of the Gods website.

 More Best Things To Do in Colorado Springs